justynath/heritage-house-price-predictor/README.md

 | Features like `OverallQual` and `GrLivArea` have high influence on `SalePrice`. | Supported | Correlation analysis and model coefficients |
 | Transformed features (e.g., log of 1stFlrSF) improve prediction | Supported | Performance improvement via feature engineering |

+This page includes:

+* A written summary of each hypothesis
+* A validation table outlining outcomes and methods
+* An optional correlation heatmap of key variables

 This page explains both **data reasoning** and **ML design decisions**.

 ### **Page 5: ML Pipeline & Performance**